UX-Society/Get-Started/started.md

 - cd: 'change directory' - it moves you around the filesystem.
 Ex:  `cd WebstormProjects/nsu-website/`
 - ls: 'list directory contents' - tells you all the files in the current dir.
 Ex: `ls -a`
 - man: 'manual' - tells you how to use a command.
 Ex: `man man` (tells you how to use itself)
+- help: in fish opens documentation for the shell in browser

 # Libraries and Tools